 |Smaller non-coding RNAs||20 to 200 nt||Various biological and cellular activities|

 Once you have decided which type of experiment you want, thereby the type of RNA, you have to select an RNA isolation procedure or protocol on that basis.
 And here is another point on how to choose the RNA extraction protocol.

 3. Pick the RNA extraction protocol:

 Every RNA is different in size, and therefore there are various RNA extraction protocols and kits available.
 Although the modular method for total RNA separation, like the Phenol-chloroform-based technique, is available; downstream processing is required to separate a specific type of RNA, however.

 This adds an extra step in the process that eventually elevates risks for contamination and losing RNA integrity, so a specific type of RNA extraction kit or protocol is advised.

 For instance, to isolate only the mRNA from the total RNA a specific type of oligo(dT) column is used in which the poly-A tail of mRNA (which is the characteristic) binds with the oligo (dT) and remains in the column, after washing.

 In the next step, the oligo (dT) is washed off and pure mRNA is collected in another tube.
 The same process is followed in the magnetic bead-based separation technique in which instead of a column, oligo(dT) magnetic beads are used.

-Depending upon the size of each RNA, various magnetic bead-based techniques or spin-columns are available in markers that has the power to separate a specific type of RNA only.
+Depending upon the size of each RNA, various magnetic bead-based techniques or spin-columns are available in market that have the power to separate a specific type of RNA only.
 Note that magnetic bead-based separation is rapid but costly.

 For high nuclease, fat and secondary metabolite-containing tissues like liver, brain/adipose and plant tissue, phenol-based RNA extraction is advised.